Rate Limits

 | `X-RateLimit-Remaining` | Requests remaining in the current window |

-| `X-RateLimit-Reset` | Unix timestamp (seconds) when the window resets |
+| `X-RateLimit-Reset` | Seconds until the current limiter's window resets |

 | `Retry-After` | Seconds to wait before retrying (only on `429` responses) |